ccin2p3/puppet-riemann/README.md

   (streams))
 ```

+##### Notes

-As you can see, an async queue is created on the publisher, and nothing in particular on the subscriber.
-The subscriber can specify async-queue and batching options.
+* An async queue with batching is created on the publisher
+* No config is generated on the subscriber (no state)
+* The subscriber can specify async-queue and batching options

 ## Reference

 Most defined types will take as argument the name of the `streams` section to which they apply.
-For the sake of simplicity, this will default to the string `default`, which is fine if you only want one `(streams ...)` block in your config.
+For the sake of simplicity, this will default to the string `default`, which is fine if you only want one `(streams …)` block in your config.

 ### Class riemann